CMDT/AppatellaImportTool/win10install.md

 ### Hardening
-This tool will populate your Postgres datbase with data exported from Appatella.
+The Appatella Import Tool will populate your Postgres database with data exported from Appatella.
 This is data on individuals, for which you are responsible, under GDPR (or the data protection regulations for your nation) There is excellent information to be found on the [ICO website](https://ico.org.uk/for-organisations/guide-to-data-protection/introduction-to-data-protection/some-basic-concepts/)